armanfm/Rastro/README.md

 ---

-RASTRO © 2026 · Izabela Fernandes + Armando Freire · HackaNation 2026 · All rights reserved
+RASTRO © 2026 All rights reserved